ashish0kumar/windots/README.md

 <hr>

-## 📜 License
+## 📢 Join the Discussion

-Feel free to use and modify these dotfiles to suit your needs.
+Got a question, idea, or a cool setup to share?
+Head over to [Discussions](https://github.com/ashish0kumar/windots/discussions) and be part of the community!

 <h2 id="credits">🎉 ‎Credits</h2>